Religion classes are aligned to the curriculum standards of the Archdiocese of Chicago, and may be accessed HERE.

 The Sacrament of Confirmation is open to students after the age of 12.
 Enrollment for the sacrament preparation sessions happens in the Fall of each year and the sacrament is celebrated the following October.

+Homeroom teachers teach Religion in 6th grade.
 Each class begins with daily prayer and intercessions by the students.
-Traditionally, the pastor teaches the Religion class about once a month.
 Early in the 6th grade students build on their knowledge of the Old Testament, understanding that the Passover and Covenant of the Jewish people are the central events of our ancestors in faith.

 Classes are prepared for the liturgies and prayer services at Ascension.
 Students are encouraged to put their faith into action through service.
 Family Life in grade 6 focuses on respect for all life, pregnancy and childbirth.